syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 {% endhighlight %}
 {% endtabs %}

-Similarly, refer to following code to disable the free text annotation mode.
+Similarly, refer to the following code to disable the free text annotation mode.

 {% tabs %}
 {% highlight C# %}